r3it/docs-customine.gusuku.io/content/actions/datetime/get_day_of_the_week.en.md

 Choose whether to display the long or short format.

 For Japanese long forms, the result is like Wednesday, and for short forms, the result is like Wednesday.

+#### Set destination field (optional)

+Specify this when setting the acquired date in another field.
+If you do not set it in the direct field and you want to use the result in another action, you can omit it.

 ## Limitations